-Nixle Mass Notification System
+RAVE Mass Notification System

-For the safety of the campus community, the College has a system that is capable of sending notifications instantly and simultaneously to all registered mobile devices and email address.
+For the safety of the campus community, the College has a system that is capable of sending notifications instantly and simultaneously to all registered mobile devices and email addresses.
 Notifications are also posted on the College website and social media accounts.
 Messages will be urgent and of emergency nature only.
-For this notification system, the College has adopted an opt-out policy, which means that twice a year all current faculty, staff and student information necessary to receive emergency notifications will be uploaded to the system.
-Family members may register for Nixle by visiting https://www.dewv.edu/student-life/campus-services/public-safety/ and complete the registration form.